Mobile App Store Optimization Guide 2019

-ASO or App Store Optimization is a super cost-effective way to increase the exposure of your app in stores and boost those downloads through the roof.
-In this app store optimization guide, we are going to dive deep into the nitty-gritty of setting up your ASO properly to help you achieve the ultimate results.
+App store optimization is a super cost-effective way to increase the exposure of your app in the app stores and boost downloads through the roof.
+This ultimate app store optimization guide will help you dive deep into the nitty-gritty of setting up your ASO properly to help you achieve the ultimate results

-Basically, ASO marketing is a collection of techniques used by developers to lift the exposure of an application in its respective stores and gain a better conversion rate of impressions into downloads.
-Just like traditional SEO enables websites to appear on the first pages of search results, high ASO ranking can boost an app to top results in a store.
+Just like traditional SEO tools enable websites to appear on the first pages of search results, high ASO ranking can boost an app to top results in a store.

 Image courtesy of apptentive.

-Simply put – native search is the most massive acquisition channel for app developers hands down.
-And unlike SEO – ASO is an underrated strategy that many developers and marketers forget about.
+Simply put – native search is the most massive acquisition channel for app developers' hands down.
+And unlike SEO – employing app store optimization services is an underrated strategy that many developers and marketers forget about.
 What does it mean for you?
 Getting to the top of your category is possible.
 Moreover, some of those who invest time and effort into ASO report significant increases in the number of downloads.

 How does ASO work?

 App Store Optimization is a set of measures that work together to drive traffic.
 The main areas of work include but are not limited to: